 - Place the sealed mixture and original drug container in your household trash.

 Do you have a plan of action for cleaning out your medicine cabinet?
 Using the tips presented here, you can take the steps today to make your home safer.
-If you have any questions about cleaning out your medicine cabinet or safe medication disposal, please feel free to contact Kimberly Wilson at email@example.com.
+If you have any questions about cleaning out your medicine cabinet or safe medication disposal, please feel free to contact Michael Davis at firstname.lastname@example.org.